As SpaceX Launches Dozens Of Satellites At A Time, Some Fear An Orbital Traffic Jam

 Broken-down satellites, or what's left of them, are already a big problem, particularly in low-Earth orbit, where SpaceX's Starlink network is being deployed.
 The European Space Agency estimated in January that there are nearly a million pieces of space junk larger than 1 centimeter (about 3/8 inch) circling the planet.

-SpaceX says it's planning 24 more launches this year, adding to this already crowded space environment.
+SpaceX says it's planning 24 more launches next year, adding to this already crowded space environment.
 In September, ESA's Aeolus Earth observation satellite was forced to fire its maneuvering thrusters to avoid a potential collision with one of the Starlink satellites launched in May.

 At the time, Holger Krag, head of the Space Debris Office at ESA called the incident an example of how "in the absence of traffic rules and communication protocols, collision avoidance depends entirely on the pragmatism of the operators involved."